soegaard/racket-osx-libs/README.txt

 How to build dynamic libraries for Racket on OS X.
 ==================================================

-This document describes how to build the libraries need for Racket on OS X.
+This document describes how to build the libraries needed for Racket on OS X.
-The approach taken here is to first to compile tools needed for the build:
+The approach taken here is first to compile the tools needed for the build:

-    pkg-config, autoconf, automake and libtools
+    pkg-config, autoconf, automake, and, libtools

-Although not strictly neccessary it makes is *much* easier not to accidently run into problems due to existing libaries already on your system.
+Although not strictly neccessary this approavh makes it *much* easier not to accidently run into problems due to existing libaries already on your system.
-For example: If you spot /opt/local/lib/ in any of you paths, then you are probably linking agains the macports versions rather than your own.
+For example: If you spot /opt/local/lib/ in any of your paths, then you are probably linking agains the macports versions rather than your own.

 Building your own version of pkg-config is important - so if you decide